 These documents will be processed once you are offered a position.
 There’s no need to concern yourself with obtaining any of these right now.
 We will assist you with the necessary information on how to obtain them at the appropriate time.

-beyond the day of the end of your contract.
-If you do not have a passport, we suggest you obtain one now, before starting the process.
+Your passport must be valid for at least 1 yeart.
+If you do not have a passport yet, we suggest you obtain one now, before starting the process.
 Obtaining the passport is at your own expense.

 Crew Visa: C1/D